cnti-testcatalog/testsuite/docs/LIST_OF_TESTS.md

 - :heavy_check_mark: Added to CNF Test Suite in release v0.26.0
 - Expectation: That the CNF dosen't crash is resilient to DNS resolution failures.

-**What's tested:** This test injects chaos to disrupt DNS resolution in kubernetes pods and causes loss of access to services by blocking DNS resolution of hostnames/domains.
+**What's tested:** The [pod-dns error](https://litmuschaos.github.io/litmus/experiments/categories/pods/pod-dns-error/) experiment injects chaos to disrupt DNS resolution in kubernetes pods and causes loss of access to services by blocking DNS resolution of hostnames/domains.

 [**Usage**](../USAGE.md#pod-dns-errors)